|

 Da Nang

-Da Nang, located just 30 minutes from Hoi An, is a seaside city and is inseparably linked to Hoi An.
+Da Nang, which is 30 minutes from Hoi An, is inseparable from Hoi An (in fact, I have a Da Nang category on the site).
 It is the third largest city in Vietnam after Saigon and Hanoi.

-Da Nang boasts numerous famous attractions such as the Marble Mountains, Lady Buddha, the Cham Museum, beautiful beaches, and much more.
+Da Nang has many famous sites that you can visit such as the Marble Mountains, Lady Buddha, the Cham Museum, the Bana Hills theme park, beautiful beaches, and much more.

-It is also a starting point for some road trips over the Hai Van Pass or to Monkey Mountain (Son Tra Peninsula).
+It is also a starting point for some road trips like the Hai Van Pass or Monkey Mountain (Son Tra Peninsula).

 My Opinion